AzuraCast/azuracast-docs/administration/docker.md

 <br>

 ## The Overall Infrastructure

-> [ROLLING RELEASE ONLY] We plan on changing the below containers into one `azuracast` container in the coming weeks, this container will include the following: `web`, `mariadb`, `redis` and `stations`.
-This is currently being tested and docs will be updated to reflect this.
-{.is-danger}
+### Latest Rolling Release Version

-We have created a simple diagram to explain how our Docker infrastructure is separated into individual containers that handle each major component of the installation:
+We have united our Docker infrastructure into a single container that contains the whole application, its databases and caches, and broadcasting controls.

 ![appinfrastructure.png](/images/docker/appinfrastructure.png)

+### Version 0.15.2 and Older

-In summary, AzuraCast has five major containers that handle the application's functionality:
+Previously, AzuraCast has depended on five major containers that handle the application's functionality:

 - `web`, which contains the main web server (nginx), the application language (PHP), and the built-in SFTP service,